Ralpina/fungalOTUpipeline/README.md

 ### Clustering sequences to obtain centroids
 The script "10_denovo_centroids.sh" will:
 - cluster sequences in ```vsearch``` based on abundance (cluster_size), using an identity threshold = 97% (note that you can adjust this percentage based on your needs) and output the file ```./results/denovo_centroids.fasta```, including all the centroid sequences and the relative size of each cluster (this runs quickly and produce a message output that can be visualised in the error file ```errorcluster.txt```;
 - extract the ab1/scf files (chromatograms) of the original sequences the de novo centroid derive from, and copy them in the newly created folder "chrom_check".
-Notice that these chromatograms will be pre-assembly and pre-filtering and will not display any trimming made to sequences. s_WARNING_s: If you have not inspected chromatogram sequences before, A MANUAL STEP WITH VISUAL INSPECTION OF CHROMATOGRAMS IS STRONGLY RECOMMENDED AT THIS STAGE.
+Notice that these chromatograms will be pre-assembly and pre-filtering and will not display any trimming made to sequences.
+WARNING: If you have not inspected chromatogram sequences before, A MANUAL STEP WITH VISUAL INSPECTION OF CHROMATOGRAMS IS STRONGLY RECOMMENDED AT THIS STAGE, especially before assuming that de novo sequences are new OTUs.

 ### Trying to assign all sequences to clusters